-When I saw that Tor.com had an article discussing how liberal urban fantasy was compared to epic fantasy, I wondered if it was a joke.
-My first reaction was to laugh.
-But apparently someone seriously thought that, hence the discussion.
+When I saw that Tor.com had an article discussing whether urban fantasy was liberal compared to epic fantasy, I wondered if it was a joke.
+But apparently someone seriously thought that urban fantasy was more liberal, hence the discussion.

 Taking liberal to mean a stance of current progressive things, like equal rights for all, diversity, representation, and all that (rather than being a member of a certain political party), urban fantasy does not fare well.
 I wouldn't say it's necessarily worse than other speculative sub-genres, as they all have their successes and failures, but it's not standing out in the crowd.